 Recommendations for optimizing your WordPress site

 For optimal optimization of your WordPress site, we recommend the joint use of Varnish, OPcache and Memcached.
-Varnish accelerates the delivery of static and dynamic content, OPcache optimizes the execution of PHP code while Memcached allows objects to be stored in memory simply and efficiently.
+Varnish accelerates the delivery of static and dynamic content, OPcache optimizes the execution of PHP code while Memcached allows storing objects in memory in a simple and efficient way.

 If your site requires more complex data storage or user session management, Redis constitutes an ideal complement.